Konstantin Paustovsky: Novels and poetry

 Other major works include Snow, Crossing Ships (1928); The Black Sea (1936); and The Rainy Dawn (1946).
 Paustovsky was also the author of several plays and fairy tales, including "Steel Ring" and of Zolotaya Rosa "The Golden Rose" (1955), in which he discusses the process of literary creation.

 Autobiography

-Perhaps Paustovsky's most famous work is his autobiography “Povest o Zhizni” (“Story of a Life”).
+Perhaps Paustovsky's most famous work is his six-volume autobiography “Povest o Zhizni” (“Story of a Life”), written between 1945 and 1963.
 It is not a strictly historical document but rather a long, lyrical tale focusing on the internal perceptions and poetic development of the writer.
 It has been called a "biography of the soul" rather than a biography of events.
 Nonetheless, it does provide a unique view of life in Russia during the turbulent years of World War I, the Russian Civil War and rise of the Soviets, all of which Paustovsky participated in.

+In 1964, Joseph Barnes translated the first three volumes for Pantheon Books under the title The Story of a Life.
+Pantheon published the fourth volume in Harari and Thomson's translation in 1969.
+The text of the first three volumes was reprinted in 1982.

+Between 1964 and 1974, Harvill Press published a complete English translation by various translators under the series title Story of a Life.